Key points about pyloric stenosis

 Usually, you can bath your baby any time after the surgery.
 Check this with your surgeon.

 Keep an eye on the wound.
-Take your baby to your doctor if you notice any signs of infection around the wound.
+Take your baby to a health professional if you notice any signs of infection around the wound.
 Signs of infection include:

 All surgery comes with some potential risks, such as bleeding during and after the surgery.
 There is a small chance of damage to the delicate lining of the bowel, but if this happens, the surgeon usually finds and fixes this during surgery.
 There is also a small risk with having an anaesthetic.
 You will speak to the surgeon and anaesthetist before the surgery so you can ask any questions you have.